01000001/GAE_Kidnify/README.md

 Software requirements for the application
 ##############

-List of features of Kidnify:
+List of features of KidnyApp:
 supports “cross-over matching” kidney donation between patients through data maintained from patients, taken their blood type into consideration enables users to log in to the application via their google account enables users to input information about the organ they are looking for and the organ they have to offer for the cross-over matching, regarding blood type